 Kitchen Layouts—What You Need to Know

 The king of space utilization is the galley layout.
 This layout is all about verticality rather than horizontal storing.
-Shelves are placed high on the walls, which houses containers and kitchen ware.
+Shelves are placed high on the walls, which houses containers and kitchenware.
 Counters are used for stacking appliances.

 If you want even better use of space, consider adding an L-shaped or U-shaped design to the galley layout.
-Together with a center space or peninsula, you’ll be able to have a large pantry or cabinets, while also having plenty of space to move around in.
+Together with a central space or peninsula, you’ll be able to have a large pantry or cabinets, while also having plenty of space to move around in.

 3 Steps Process Traditional Kitchen

 Start by selecting a natural look for the cabinets, backsplash, kitchen walls, floors and dining table area.
 Brown wood and other off-white shades are popular options for achieving this.
 Peach pink, olive green, lime yellow or just plain off-white shades will also work well.
 Handles and knobs must be simple and elegant with nothing too gaudy to be kept clean.
 Be sure to remember, more grooves will mean a greater accumulation of dirt.